Last Updated on May 8, 2023 by Tim Wells

 But there’s more to the story.

-Hisense televisions become more popular with each passing year.
-As you can see in this Statista chart, Hisense’s market share (in red) has been steadily increasing, quarter-over-quarter since 2017.
-They had significantly higher growth rates than all of their competition in both 2018 and 2019.
+Hisense televisions have become more popular with each passing year.
+This Statista chart shows that Hisense’s market share (in red) has steadily increased quarter-over-quarter since 2017.
+They had significantly higher growth rates than their competition in 2018 and 2019.

 The televisions from Hisense usually boast a larger size and decent quality for less money.

-Most people who purchase this product would agree that it is worth the money.
-Hisense TV’s offer great features, amazing picture quality at lower prices.
+Most people who purchase this product agree that it is worth the money.
+Hisense TVs offer great features and fantastic picture quality at lower prices.

-Other features that set this manufacturer apart from the competition include:
+Other features that set this manufacturer apart from the competition include the following: